11 Careers You Can Access With Your Esthetician License

 Your responsibilities may include appointments and consults.
 You may meet with patients before and after surgery to examine their skin or to provide services such as helping their scars appear less noticeable.

-Medical estheticians can work on contract, be self-employed, or be employed to a single facility.
+Medical estheticians can work on contract, be self-employed, or be employed in a single facility.

 #3: Salon or Spa Manager